*Note: This recipe was first published in the April 2017 issue of AromaCulture Magazine.

 Note: If you prefer to formulate creams with preservatives, you are welcome to adjust the recipe to include whichever one you wish to use.
 You will need to follow the manufacturer instructions for the product to do so.

-If you prefer not to work with preservatives, you'll want to store this cream in the fridge, access it only with clean hands, and use it up within a week or so.
+If you prefer not to work with preservatives, you'll want to store this cream in the fridge, access it only with clean hands, and use it up within a week or two (some sources say up to a month).

 - Melt the beeswax in a double boiler over low heat.
 Once it is melted, add the Cocoa butter.